 A qualified charitable distribution (QCD) is a distribution of funds from your IRA (other than an active SEP or SIMPLE IRA) directly by the trustee to a qualified charitable organization.

-A qualified charitable distribution can satisfy all or part of your required minimum distribution for the year.
-You can make a qualified charitable distribution for more than the required minimum distribution, but you cannot apply any excess to a future year required minimum distribution.
+A qualified charitable distribution can satisfy all or part of your required minimum distribution (RMD) for the year.
+You can make a qualified charitable distribution for more than the RMD, but you can't apply any excess to a future year RMD.

 Note: To report a qualified charitable distribution on your Form 1040 tax return, you'll use the 1099-R (even though there's no indication that it was a QCD).
 Enter the info as a 1099-R and you'll be asked in one of the follow-up questions if it was a Qualified Charitable Distribution.